jkintscher/college-gdg1-hfk/README.md

 You need to have Node/NPM installed and running on your system.

-Then install all dependencies of this project with

-`npm install`

-(That will install Bower and all front-end dependencies as well).
+Then install all dependencies of this project with `npm install` which will install Bower and all front-end dependencies (only jQuery as of now).